 This is for my New York City ‘peeps’ for whom a vacation in Europe is considered, well, the only true vacation.
-Santa Fe, New Mexico, in our southwestern backyard, has everything that you would visit Europe’s most beautiful cities for!
+Santa Fe, New Mexico, in our southwestern backyard, has everything that you visit Europe’s most beautiful cities for!
 When you think of art and culture, what world class destination comes to mind?
 Paris!
-Well, I make the bold assertion that Santa Fe is America’s Paris (France).
-You simply must visit Santa Fe, New Mexico!
-Why?
-Consider the following reasons:
+Well, I make the bold assertion that for art and culture, Santa Fe is America’s Paris!
+Consider the following reasons why:

 Santa Fe, A City Suffused With History & Culture

 Santa Fe was settled by the Spanish conquistador Don Pedro de Peralta in 1609-1610.
 This region was originally occupied by a number of Pueblo Indian villages – mostly the Tewa people, from 1050 to 1607.
 In the struggles between the Pueblo Indians and Spanish settlers, the Spanish were ascendant.
 However, the enduring cultural and artistic legacy of the native Pueblo people exerted a practical influence on Spanish settlers building communities in this part of New Mexico.

 This amalgam of Native American and Spanish cultures, born of struggle and conquest, gives Santa Fe a rich cultural vein that feeds its architecture, art and food.
 No other city in America is so keenly shaped by its history and cultural heritage.
 Like Europe’s oldest cities, Santa Fe’s history adorns and defines its appearance.